Contents on this page:

 - Proof of English language skills: In addition, proof of English language skills of at least level B2 (CEFR) is required.

-- The official application period for the upcoming winter semester starts every year at the beginning of June and ends on July 15.
+The official application period for the upcoming winter semester starts every year at the beginning of June and ends on July 15 (in 2021, exact dates to be confirmed, but be ready to start applying in June).
 All applicants please use the official application form.

-- Complete the official application form (guide in English).
+- Complete the official application form on the application platform.
+(Application guide specifically to EduTech candidates) (General guide in English).

 - Do NOT use Uni-Assist or anything else than the official Saarland University application form.
 Do not send your documents via (e)mail.